 We had a family discussion about what happens if Michael falls in and all bets are on as to whether any of us will jump in after him.
 Through my sleepy fog I’m thinking perhaps not.
 Dealing with teenagers requires sufficient sleep and a sense of humor.
 Lacking the former diminishes the latter.
 I was experiencing a deficit of both.

 After fishing we took a commuter boat to St. Germaine for our pilgrimage to Les Deux Magots where we ate the usual Jambon pain Poulane and Pierre Hermes 2000 Feuille.
-We worship at the altar of Pierre Hermes, still one of the best pastry chef’s in Paris.
-The 2000 Feuille pastry is composed of delicate layers of caramelized puff pastry that shatter under your bite, layered with silky hazelnut cream and one layer at the bottom of hazelnut cream mixed with crepe dentelle and a bit of chocolate.
-It is the crunchy, creamy confection that I’m always on the hunt for and all incredibly light.
+We worship at the altar of Pierre Hermes, still one of the best pastry chefs in Paris.
+The 2000 Feuille pastry is composed of delicate layers of caramelized puff pastry that shatter under your bite, layered with silky hazelnut cream and one crunchy layer at the bottom of hazelnut cream mixed with crepe dentelle and a bit of chocolate.
+It is the crunchy, creamy confection that I’m always on the hunt for and all incredibly light and full of flavor.
 We had a charming waiter, which was lucky because Les Deux Magots is old school and has many grumpy waiters.
 We spilled a glass of water and a cup of coffee in the process of containing Michael and the waiter appeared immediately with good humor and aplomb to wisk away the evidence.
 We suggested that Michael stay and wash dishes for the rest of the day but our offer was politely but hastily declined.

 On to the Luxembourg gardens to sail boats in the Grande Basin.
 Pierre Hermes was on the way, literally unavoidable, so of course we stopped for more pastry and ate them in the shade of the garden.
-I took a rhubarb tart: crisp and delicate pate sucre with a layer of rhubarb compote, a little scoop of passion fruit mousse and a layer of fresh strawberries nestled around the mousse.
+I took a rhubarb tart: crisp and delicate pate sucre with a tart layer of rhubarb compote, a little scoop of silky passion fruit mousse and a layer of plump Mara des Bois strawberries nestled around the mousse.
 Daniel had a little cake comprised of genoise moistened with a lime soaking syrup, passion fruit mousse and bits of rhubarb, a crunchy disc of pate sucree on the bottom and the whole cake enrobed in a white chocolate mirror glaze.
 Very pretty!
 I must apologize for the lack of photos.
 I have no excuse other than in our excitement we inhaled them and then looked at the table and thought to ourselves, what a pity we didn’t take pictures.
 I have only two and Daniel’s cake is a little worse for wear because it pitched sideways in the bag.
 You have to imagine a perfect demisphere with a perfectly even mirror glaze.

 Later, we met up at my belle mere’s apartment to see Francois’ two brothers and Cousin Adam, the worlds greatest baby sitter after Daniel.